 - Actions, Dynamics and Space: What are actions, space and dynamics?
-How can we use them to express a dance idea?
-How can choreography be exciting through use of formations, pathways, levels and extreme changes in dynamic quality? - Expressing a theme: How can we choose actions to show the theme of Secret Agents?
+How can choreography be exciting through use of formations, pathways, levels and extreme changes in dynamic quality - Expressing a theme: How can we choose actions to show the theme of Secret Agents?
 How can I move into and out of the floor safely?
 What are choreographic devices and how can I use them in my work to add interest? - Chance Dance and Street Art: How can the use of probability and rolling a dance help shape a dance piece?
 How can the idea of 'Street Art' create exciting and unusual dance moves?
 What is a 'Tag'?
-How can movements be manipulated? - Encourage them to want to do well regardless of their interest or experience -Dance is for all! - 2.
-Look out for Dance on television... it's everywhere! - Encourage your child to get involved in lunchtime clubs, House Dance and local dance competitions that the school enters into e.g Dance Live!
+How can movements be manipulated? - Cultural Dance: How are physical skills shown in Bhangra dance?
+What are the stylistic qualities of Bhangra? - Encourage them to want to do well regardless of their interest or experience - Dance is for all! - 2.
+Look out for Dance on television... it's everywhere! - 3.
+Encourage your child to get involved clubs, House Dance and local dance competitions that the school enters into e.g Dance Live!

-Still got guestions?
+Still got questions?